5 Powerful Properties of Linen: Makes it Unique

 Hypoallergenic Linen Fabric

 Linen is the ideal substitute for those with delicate skin or sensitivities to various fabrics.
 It has no allergic side effects.
-It’s one of the best alternatives for bedding and mattress for asthmatics as it is completely hypoallergenic in nature and fluff-free.
-It can aid those who struggle with asthma or various allergies at night-time because of its potential to thermoregulate.
+It’s one of the best alternatives for bedding and mattresses for asthmatics as it is completely hypoallergenic in nature and fluff-free.
+It can aid those who struggle with asthma or various allergies at night time because of its potential to thermoregulate.

 Good and Bad Properties of Linen Fabric